Here's where to find fireworks around the New Orleans metro area.

 Thursday, July 4 at 11 a.m.

 Enjoy family fun at this Fourth of July event on July 4 along Riverfront in Mandeville.
 The celebration kicks off at 11 a.m. with a parade starting at the Maritime Museum and ending at the Riverfront in front of Town Hall.
-Families, groups, bands, and kids are all welcome to be in the parade and encouraged to wear costumes and decorate their bikes.
-There will be a prize awarded for the best decorated bike!
+Families, groups, bands, and kids are all welcome to be in the parade.
+There will be a prize awarded for the best decorated bike.
 The parade will end with a tribute to America’s veterans.
 Other activities include a beauty pageant, a horseshoe tournament, kids games and a watermelon eating contest.
-DJ’s will provide music and festival food will be available.
 Fireworks start at dusk around 8:30 p.m. at the Riverfront.
 The event is free to the public.

 4th Fest at Crescent Park